lvgl/lvgl/docs/widgets/img.rst

 ---------

-If the width or height of the image object is set to :c:macro:`LV_SIZE_CONTENT` the object’s size will be set according to the size of the image source in the respective direction.
+If the width or height of the image object is set to :c:macro:`LV_SIZE_CONTENT` the object's size will be set according to the size of the image source in the respective direction.

 Mosaic
 ------

-If the object’s size is greater than the image size in any directions, then the image will be repeated like a mosaic.
+If the object's size is greater than the image size in any directions, then the image will be repeated like a mosaic.
 This allows creation a large image from only a very narrow source.
 For example, you can have a *300 x 5* image with a special gradient and set it as a wallpaper using